smc-het-challenge/cloneHD-SMC-Het/README.md

 This will build and compile cloneHD and cloneHD-tools, plus all dependencies.

-* Sub-Challenge 1A - Predicting Normal Contamination
+* Sub-challenge 1A - Predicting normal contamination
-* Sub-Challenge 1B - Predicting Number of Subclones
+* Sub-challenge 1B - Predicting number of subclones
-* Sub-Challenge 1C - Predicting Subclone Proportions
+* Sub-challenge 1C - Predicting subclone proportions
-* Sub-Challenge 2 - Determining Mutation Assignments to Subclones
+* Sub-challenge 2A - Determining mutation assignments to subclones
+* Sub-challenge 2B - Co-clustering matrix